Simulation Command

 e2b | Runs in an E2B cloud sandbox for maximum isolation and reproducibility |

-If the simulation fails to start:
+If the simulation fails to start:- Check if you have the necessary permissions

 --debug